-Any tenancy deposit paid to a person in connection with a shorthold tenancy must be dealt with in accordance with a scheme authorised by either the Secretary of State or the Welsh Assembly (Housing Act 2004, s.213).
+Any tenancy deposit paid to a person in connection with an assured shorthold tenancy must be dealt with in accordance with a scheme authorised by either the Secretary of State or the Welsh Assembly (Housing Act 2004, s.213).
 This provision means that all landlords and agents must ensure that deposits are safeguarded by a tenancy deposit scheme (TDS).
 Landlords, agents or tenants cannot avoid the legislation by agreeing that a deposit should not be safeguarded by a scheme.
 If a deposit is required the landlord or his agent must comply with the provisions.
-Within 30 days of the landlord or his agent receiving a deposit he must ensure that the deposit is safeguarded by an authorised TDS and give the tenant and, if relevant, the person who paid the deposit, prescribed information as to which scheme is safeguarding their deposit, how the scheme's initial requirements have been met and details of the relevant legislation which protects their deposit.
-The Housing (Tenancy Deposits) (Prescribed Information) Order 2007 (S.I.
-No. 797) provides that, inter alia, such information must include details as to repayment of a deposit and as to the procedure when there is a dispute about the amount to be paid or repaid.
+Within 30 days of the landlord or his agent receiving a deposit he must ensure that the deposit is safeguarded by an authorised TDS and give the tenant and, if relevant, the person who paid the deposit, prescribed information as to which scheme is safeguarding their deposit, how the scheme’s initial requirements have been met and details of the relevant legislation which protects their deposit.
+The Housing (Tenancy Deposits) (Prescribed Information) Order 2007 provides that, inter alia, such information must include details as to repayment of a deposit and as to the procedure when there is a dispute about the amount to be paid or repaid.

 A deposit cannot consist of property other than money (s.213(7)).

 If a court finds that a landlord has failed to comply with these requirements it must order the landlord to pay to the tenant, within 14 days, a sum of up to three times the amount of the deposit, as well as either repaying the deposit or paying it in to an authorised custodial scheme (s.214).